A Travel Price Comparison for Families, Couples, and Backpackers Tokyo vs. New York City for Attractions, Food, Nightlife, and Music

 Tokyo is a bustling city that offers something for everyone.
 Your budget might influence how long you stay.
 Since there is so much to do in the area, one day is probably not enough for all of it.

-In New York City, many people enjoy the nightlife and live music that this energetic big city offers.
+In New York City, many people enjoy the nightlife and live music that this vibrant big city offers.
 This city offers a variety of activities to choose from.
 Since there is so much to do in the area, one day is probably not enough for all of it.

 A weekend in Tokyo or New York City?